 Best AI tools for tracking your work and growing your career

 AI is changing how people document their work and present their careers.
 Instead of spending hours writing self-reviews, crafting resume bullets, or preparing for interviews, you can now use AI career tools to turn raw notes into polished career content in seconds.
 But not all AI tools are built for this.
 Some are designed for career growth and work tracking from the ground up.
 Others are general-purpose tools you can adapt.
+Professionals who consistently track accomplishments are better positioned during salary negotiations and promotion conversations.
 Here is an honest look at the best AI tools for career growth available right now.

 Why AI career tools matter for tracking your work